aptnotes/data/README.md

 In order to maintain chronological order (and our sanity) we have migrated to CSV and JSON summary file(s).

 # How can I download all the reports from Box?
-Our current interim fix for this (shout out to @Taskr) can be found within this issue: https://github.com/aptnotes/data/issues/50
+Use one of the scripts within this repo: https://github.com/aptnotes/tools
+* For historical context, see: https://github.com/aptnotes/data/issues/50

 ## APTnotes.csv
 [APTnotes.csv](https://github.com/aptnotes/data/blob/master/APTnotes.csv)